Don't stop your DofE

 - Volunteering, physical and skill sections activities can take place in outdoor spaces in small groups.

 Current guidance does not allow overnight activity including expeditions and residential experiences.
 Overnight stays will be re-introduced in the final stage of lockdown easing.
+Take a look at our packing list for a day expedition (Word).

 You will need to complete and submit a Girlguiding Green form for your expedition.
 Whilst these can be approved faster than the normal turnaround time, please give your DofE adviser appropriate notice to approve this.